“Best thing that you could introduce into the school. Very informative for the children.”

 “It was good of him to teach us about something we wouldn’t usually talk about, it was interesting.”
 (Yr.
 6 Boy)

-"I was pleased to see that proper terms were used and no euphemisms, and that intrauterine development and birth are great and among and not shameful.
+"I was pleased to see that proper terms were used and no euphemisms, and that intrauterine development and birth are great and not shameful.
 Well done."
 Parent (OBGYN Dr)

 This session focuses more in depth on the emotional side of puberty changes.
 This includes some of the pitfalls to be avoided, particularly in the area of relationships, sexuality, and physical attraction.
 It is a time to provide the opportunity for the students to ask questions they would otherwise not ask and therefore source answers for elsewhere.
 It is a time to dispel myths and misconceptions about themselves and their development.
 Throughout the ‘puberty talks’ presentation it is always encouraged and recommended that the students talk to their respective parent or carer regarding any puberty and/or sexuality issues.
 Students are encouraged to have ready a list of trusted adults that they feel comfortable to approach and discuss sensitive topics.